FAA Part 108: What the Proposed BVLOS Rules Mean for Commercial Drone Work

 Part 108 is the FAA's proposed regulatory framework for Beyond Visual Line of Sight (BVLOS) drone operations.
 Currently, if you want to fly a drone where you can't see it directly, you need to apply for a waiver—a process that can take months and is site-specific.

-Part 108 changes that.
-Instead of applying for individual waivers, operators can obtain broader approvals that allow routine BVLOS flights within defined operational areas.
+Proposed Part 108 would change that.
+Instead of applying for individual waivers, eligible operators could obtain broader approvals that allow routine BVLOS flights within defined operational areas.
 Think of it as moving from "ask permission every time" to "get certified once, fly repeatedly."

 Part 107 vs. Part 108

 Part 107 governs visual line of sight operations—the pilot must see the drone at all times.
-This covers most commercial work today: real estate photos, construction progress, roof inspections, etc.
+This covers most commercial work today: real estate photos, construction progress, roof documentation, etc.

-Part 108 will govern beyond visual line of sight operations—where the drone flies out of the pilot's direct view.
-This enables long-range inspections, delivery, and large-scale monitoring.
+Part 108 would govern certain beyond visual line of sight operations—where the drone flies out of the pilot's direct view.
+If finalized and implemented, it could enable long-range inspection-support, delivery, and large-scale monitoring operations.

 What Part 108 Includes